adamsilver/fdpb/03-Book-A-Flight.md

 ## 1. Choose origin (and destination)

-First users have to choose an origin and destination (both consist of the same problems and therefore use the same pattern.)
-Without knowing this information, we can't search for flights.
-The question is, how are we going to show a list of destinations?
+First users have to choose an origin and destination.
+That is a place in which to fly from and to.
+Without knowing this information the service can't offer any useful flights.
+What's the best way of asking users for this information?

-One aspect of being a thoughtful designer is considering the materials that are offered natively by the browser.
-This is because, generally speaking, native controls are familiar and fully accessible.
-It's also far less work to use them than it is to build our own.
-This is what comes to mind when reading Deiter Rams famous quote ‘Less but better’.
+As designers, we should try and use the features that are native to the browser.
+This is because, generally speaking, they are are familiar (due to convention) and fully accessible.
+They also require far less work to design and build.
+Browsers offer 3 suitable controls.
+Let's look at each of them next.

-There are 3 native form controls that may work for this.
-Let's explore each in turn.

 ### Select box